What is the difference between active and restorative yoga?

 • Blankets – provide warmth and comfort

-• Blocks – help bring the floor closer to you
+• Blocks – bring the floor closer to you

-This comprehensive prop support system allows complete muscular relaxation and joint decompression, which is difficult to achieve in traditional active poses.
-A supportive yoga bolster is particularly valuable for creating comfortable, sustainable positions during longer holds that promote deep tissue release and nervous system calming.
+This prop support system allows complete muscular relaxation and joint decompression — outcomes that are difficult to achieve in active poses where muscles remain engaged throughout.
+A supportive yoga bolster is particularly valuable, providing the elevation and contouring needed to hold positions comfortably for 10 minutes or more, enabling deep tissue release, diaphragmatic breathing, and genuine nervous system calming.

-How do you choose between active and restorative yoga for your needs?
+How to choose between active and restorative yoga based on your lifestyle and goals

 • Feel energetic and want to build strength